petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

 Learn about the different way to manage and organize users in Liferay.
 :::

-:::{grid-item-card}  Settings Permissions
+:::{grid-item-card}  Settings Permissions and Roles
-:link: ./module-4-identity-management-sso/setting-permissions.md
+:link: ./module-4-identity-management-sso/setting-permissions-and-roles.md

-Learn how to set different permissions to different users.
+Learn how to assign different roles and set permissions for users.
 :::

 :::{grid-item-card}  Working with Accounts